a20351766/udo.1.4.0/docs/source/Fabric-FAQ.rst

 ----------------------------------------------

 :Question:
-  Does Hyperledger Fabric support smart contract logic?
+  Does Hyperledger UDO support smart contract logic?

 :Answer:
   Yes.
 We call this feature :ref:`chaincode`.
 It is our interpretation of the